cora-personal/GameOfThrones/README.md

 </p>

 ### Deployment Target Note:
-The deployment target is iOS 13 as I was unable to update to the most recent version of XCode, due my old Mac lacking storage :(
+The deployment target is iOS 13